Maryland Side by Side Bill of Sale — Free Template

 Do I need a bill of sale for a side by side in Maryland?

 Yes.
 Maryland requires a signed bill of sale for private-party side by side transfers.
 It is needed to complete title transfer at the DMV and to release the seller from future liability.
+Experts recommend keeping a copy for at least five years after the sale.
 Keep a signed bill of sale, complete title transfer promptly, and retain seller records in case of post-sale disputes.

 Does Maryland require notarization on a side by side bill of sale?

 Yes.
-Maryland requires notarization of the bill of sale or title assignment for private-party side by side transfers.
+As of 2026, Maryland requires notarization of the bill of sale or title assignment for private-party side by side transfers.
 Both parties must sign in front of a commissioned notary public.
+Notary services are available at banks, UPS stores, and most DMV offices for $5–$15.

 What information is required on a Maryland side by side bill of sale?

 A valid Maryland side by side bill of sale must include: full legal names and addresses of both buyer and seller; the vehicle identification number (VIN), year, make, model, color, and odometer reading; the agreed sale price (or a statement of gift); the date of sale; and signatures from both parties.
-Including the odometer reading is required for most road vehicles under 10 years old under federal law.
+Under federal odometer disclosure law (49 CFR Part 580, as of 2026), an odometer statement is required for vehicles under 10 years old — omitting it can void the transaction and expose the seller to federal liability.

 What is the sales tax on a side by side sale in Maryland?